These definitions may help you feel better informed, whether you've been diagnosed with breast cancer or know someone who has.

 Cellulitis An infection of the skin and tissue beneath the skin.
 People who have lymphoedema have an increased risk of cellulitis in the arm or chest area.

-Chemotherapy Treatment aimed at destroying cancer cells using anti-cancer drugs, which are also called cytotoxic drugs.
+Chemotherapy Treatment that destroys cancer cells using anti-cancer drugs.

 Chest wall Skin, muscles and bones that make up the area of the body between the neck and the abdomen.